cristiantobol/developer-toolcamp/session_09_unit_testing.md

 }
 ```

 Now let's create a file with a unit test in.
-Named `add.test.js` after the
+We'll name it `add.test.js` after
-`add.js` file it is testing also within the `src/` folder:
+the `add.js` file it is testing (also within the `src/` folder):

 **add.test.js**
 ```javaScript